If you are looking for specialized programs for older adults with a mental illness, you are in the right place.

 At Valley Behavioral Health, we are committed to finding new ways to support the health and wellness of our community.
 Our Specialized Recovery Services (SRS) program is available through Medicaid for those diagnosed with severe and persistent mental illnesses.

-Specialized Rehabilitation Services help patients in a number of ways, from medication management to group and individual therapy for patients living in nursing homes or extended-care facilities.
+Specialized Rehabilitation Services help clients in a number of ways, from medication management to group and individual therapy for clients living in nursing homes or extended-care facilities.

 SRS is one of the only programs (if not the only) that provides therapeutic and pharmacological services to clients residing in Skilled Nursing Facilities in the Salt Lake Valley.
 As such, it satisfies an essential niche by caring for a vulnerable, often forgotten about, geriatric population.